yoricsv/_GUIDES_/res/001_Git_and_GitHub_/res/002_Git_Commands_/read/Git_Commands.md

 ## Ignoring patterns

-*Preventing unintentional staging or commiting of files*
+Preventing unintentional staging or committing of files

-### **Save a file** with desired patterns as .gitignore with either direct string matches or wildcard globs:
+### __Save a file__ with desired patterns as .gitignore with either direct string matches or wildcard globs

 ```git
 logs/